constatza/dlkit/README.md

-# MyTorch
+# DLkit

-**MyTorch** is a supplementary module for vanilla [PyTorch](https://github.com/pytorch/pytorch) and [Lightning](https://github.com/Lightning-AI/pytorch-lightning) providing custom classes for common architectures and utility functions to streamline deep learning development.
+**DLkit** is a supplementary module for vanilla [PyTorch](https://github.com/pytorch/pytorch) and [Lightning](https://github.com/Lightning-AI/pytorch-lightning) providing custom classes for common architectures and utility functions to streamline deep learning development.
 It also includes a hyperparameter optimization module using [optuna](https://github.com/optuna/optuna) that integrates with [MLFlow](https://github.com/mlflow/mlflow) to track experiments, metrics, and models.

 ## Installation

-**MyTorch** requires Python 3.12.
+**DLkit** requires Python 3.12.
 You can install the package using either `uv` or `pip`.

 ### Using `uv`